HackSheffield/workshops-spring-2018/README.md

 This is the project you create through our series of workshops covering...

 1. Web Servers
-2. APIs
+2. Front End
-3. Front End Frameworks
+3. APIs
 4. Continuous Integration & Deployment

 ## How can I get started?